 The eternal question is whether BFR is safe.
 The simple answer is Yes, particularly with Fit Cuffs®.

-We recommend using our algorithmic pressure at the Fit Cuffs Training App “Calculate Pressure” or a percentage (40-80%) of Limb Occlusion Pressure (LOP) which is a concept that quantifies the amount of blood flow that is restricted.
-LOP can be assessed by the Bluetooth Device, handheld dopplers, or by high-quality pulse oximeters.
+We recommend using our algorithmic-based pressure assessible at Fit Cuffs Training App > “Calculate Pressure”.
+Or set the pressure relative (40-80%) to Limb Occlusion Pressure / Arterial Occlusion Pressure (LOP/AOP) which is a concept that quantifies the amount of blood flow that is restricted at rest.
+LOP can be assessed by the LOP Device, handheld dopplers, or by high-quality pulse oximeters.

 Proper application of Fit Cuffs with precautions and relevant safety measures, is highly effective at augmenting the physiological adaptations to low-load resistance and aerobic training in all populations regardless of age or training status.